 Explanation.-Any officer who, by the ordinary course of official duty, is authorised to deliver such copies, shall be deemed to have the custody of such documents within the meaning of this section.

+Proof of documents by production of certified copies.
 76. Such certified copies may be produced in proof of the contents of the public documents or parts of the public documents of which they purport to be copies.